- Telephone 0141 553 2585

 As one of the city's few South Indian restaurants, Dakhin offers an enticing change from the usual takeaway curry.
 There’s a lot going on in the sauces – coconut cream finishes many to smooth, sweet effect, while the spice mixes are vibrant, with drawn-out, medium heats and the murmurings of black pepper or garam masala.
 Chicken is top-notch breast, the lamb is tender but full of flavour, and there’s a lot of fish, in keeping with the coastal culinary heritage.
 It isn’t cheap, by carryout standards, and they don't deliver, but it’s high-end stuff, worth the journey in for collection-only.
 And the gigantic paper dosa (made of rice flour –- no nans here), rolled up like a poster to take home, is surely the coolest-looking takeaway item in town.

-- Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's high chairs, Wheelchair access, Pre-theatre menu
+- Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Wheelchair access, Pre-theatre menu, Free wi-fi

 - Open since: 2004